smoebot/Get-EntraUserDetails/README.md

 Given an email address, filters the list of accounts in Azure AD by checking the Mail and UPN fields

+_Currently uses the Beta cmdlets, for the V2 Microsoft API_

 ---

 **Parameters**